-How to activate NFC on your iPhone?
+How do I activate NFC on my iPhone?

 Solution 1